MEXICAN POLITICAL SYSTEM

 The President is elected for six years and can only serve one term.
 However, although this arrangement prevents self-perpetuating individual leaders, it has not stopped a self-perpetuating political leadership through the agency of one party so, for 71 years (1929-2000), the country was ruled by a succession of presidents from the same semi-authoritarian political party, the Institutional Revolutionary Party (PRI).

-The last nine presidents have been as follows:
+The last 10 presidents have been as follows:

 It should be noted that Mexico does not have a vice-president.
 The constitution provides a process whereby, in the event that the presidency becomes vacant before the scheduled election, the Congress chooses a temporary president and then holds a new election.